 The Company's ability to successfully commercialize its products will depend on its ability to obtain, maintain and protect its intellectual property rights.
 It is important for the success of our business that the Company be able to freely exploit its products without infringing on patents or other intellectual property rights and, conversely, without third parties infringing on its intellectual property rights or those of its partners and other licensors necessary for the development and operation of the R&D programs of the Company.
-As of the date of this Report, the Company has rights to two hundred and three patents or published patent applications, of which one hundred and fifty-one or 74%, have been granted in several major jurisdictions or countries, including the United States, Europe, China, and Japan.
+As of the date of this Report, the Company has rights to a hundred and ten patents or published patent applications, of which ninety-three or 85%, have been granted in several major jurisdictions or countries, including the United States, Europe, China, and Japan.